 I managed to get us to L’Isle sur la Sorgue in decent time, parking on the outskirts of town which like every other place in Provence was utterly packed–and that has been the biggest disappointment, the crowds, the rudeness, the total lack of the peace that I remembered.

 We fought our way to the center, admiring the river and the true Provencal wares (among the junk) stopping for a beer and a RR break.
 I think Sue enjoyed it but I was also disappointed that we couldn’t find the water wheels and the town seemed to have lost its charm.
-[On my first trip our group rode in here one Sunday, parked our bikes and among other things bought food and wine for our picnic that was in a park at the headwaters of the Sorgue River.
-I still have a collage of pictures from the trip including one of me in front of the water wheels.
-Still can’t figure out how we missed them.]
+On my first trip our group rode in here on a Sunday, parked our bikes and among other things bought food and wine for our picnic, which we had in a park at the headwaters of the Sorgue River.
+I still have a collage of pictures from the trip including one of me in front of the water wheels, which you can see on the left and in my Flying solo post.
+Still can’t figure out how we missed them.

-We drove from there to the Abbaye Saint Michel de Frigolet with just a couple of hiccups.
+We drove from Sur la Sorgue to the Abbaye Saint Michel de Frigolet with just a couple of hiccups.
 It was lovely as were the grounds and the mountain area around it.
-[On my bike trip, we stopped here on our ride from the Pont du Gard to our hotel in St. Remy and it was just as I remembered it.]
+[On my bike trip, we stopped here on our return ride from the Pont du Gard to our hotel in St. Remy and the Abbaye was just as I remembered it.
+Read more in my Cathedrals and Abbeys post.]

 September 7, 2015

 Day 5 seemed to be a case of accidentally saving the best for last.
-We drove to Les Baux without any problems and went to the Carrieres Lumieres first.
+We drove to Les Baux without any problems and went to the Carrieres des Lumieres first (which was called Cathedral d’Image when I first visited.)
 Wow!!
 Words can’t describe the experience, like being inside art while listening to amazing music.
 I was slightly disappointed that the show had changed from the Impressionists to art of the Renaissance but it was still beautiful and one of the few places in Provence where people actually stopped and experienced the event.
-It’s not to be missed and both my sister and I wish we’d bought one of the videos.
+It’s not to be missed and both my sister and I wish we’d bought one of the videos. (you can read more in my Museums, monuments and interesting sights post.)

 We got on a different road heading out of St. Remy but ultimately found our way to the right one and to Avignon.
 We parked across the bridge and walked through the area near the Palais des Papes but didn’t linger.
-[And here was one of my biggest disappointments.
-Both the area near the Palais and the Place were hugely crowded, dirty and noisy; not the beautiful quiet place I remember.]
+And here was one of my biggest disappointments.
+On this trip I thought both the area near the Palais and the Place were hugely crowded, dirty and noisy; not the beautiful quiet place I remembered.
+Still the pictures below don’t seem to confirm that impression; i.e. it doesn’t look that crowded.